 Ukraine became an independent, democratic state following the Ukrainian Parliament’s (Verkhovna Rada) passing of the Act of Declaration of Independence on 24 August 1991 and a subsequent referendum held on 1 December 1991 in which approximately 90 per cent of voters expressed support for the Act.
 Ukraine’s population of 45.4 million (2013 est) celebrates 24 August as the country’s national day.

-In August 2010, Ukraine reached a new agreement with the IMF for an additional $15.1 billion to put the country on the path to fiscal sustainability, reform the gas sector, and shore up the country’s banking system.
+In August 2010, Ukraine reached a new agreement with the IMF for an additional US$15.1 billion to put the country on the path to fiscal sustainability, reform the gas sector, and shore up the country’s banking system.
 The years 2010 and 2011 saw economic growth resume.
 However, the IMF program stalled early 2011 due to the Ukrainian Government’s lack of progress in implementing key gas sector reforms.
 Growth slowed to 0.2 per cent in 2012, due to a downturn in EU and Russia, and real GDP dropped by an estimated 1 per cent in 2013.
 This led to a severe drop in Ukraine’s foreign exchange reserves in late 2013, and fears that Ukraine could default on its sovereign debt in 2014.

 Ukraine opened an Embassy in Canberra in March 2003.
 Australia’s Ambassador in Warsaw is accredited to Ukraine, and travels there regularly, particularly during the unrest which commenced in November 2013.
 Australia has a Consulate in Kyiv, headed by an Honorary Consul.
 Australia and Ukraine have an Agreement on Trade and Economic Cooperation, signed in March 1998.
 In May 2009, AUSTRAC signed a Memorandum of Understanding with Ukraine on the Exchange of Financial Intelligence.

 Bilateral economic and trade relationship

 Australia’s trade relationship with Ukraine is modest.
-Merchandise exports from Australia were valued at A$74 million in 2012 and consisted mainly of manganese ores and concentrates.
-In the same period, Australia imported A$37 million worth of products from Ukraine, mainly fertilisers and electrical circuits equipment.
+Merchandise exports from Australia were valued at A$35 million in 2013 and consisted mainly of manganese ores and concentrates.
+In the same period, Australia imported A$46 million worth of products from Ukraine, mainly fertilisers, and electrical circuits equipment.